Scaling Practice

 The Only Alternative You Need

-When working on the mesio-buccal of 14, 15, or 16, you may shift from 1 o'clock to 9–10 o'clock.
-This gives direct vision with lip retraction.
-Either answer is accepted in the quiz.
+If you're asked specifically about the mesio-buccal of 14, 15, or 16 (alternative), you shift from 1 o'clock to 9–10 o'clock.
+Head stays back and tilted away.
+This gives direct vision with lip retraction (the mirror retracts the upper lip).
+Finger rest is extra-oral, side of cheek.

 Finger Rest (Anterior)